 Professor; B.A., Cornell; M.P.P., Georgetown; Ph.D., Massachusetts Institute of Technology

-Teaching and research interests include social policy, American politics, women and politics, and methods.
+Teaching and research interests include social, family, and gender policies.

 Florio, James J.

 Former Governor of New Jersey; University Professor of Public Policy; Co-director, National Center for Neighborhood and Brownfields Redevelopment; J.D., Rutgers' School of Law–Camden

 Teaching interests include executive and legislative policymaking and decision making for public policy.

 Assistant Professor, B.A.
 Columbia University; Master of International Affairs, Columbia University, Ph.D.
 University of Maryland